MIRADOR Real Estate

 Real Estate Agent vs. Real Estate Broker: What’s the Difference?

-In this comprehensive guide, we’ll explore the key differences between a real estate agent and a real estate broker, shedding light on their roles, responsibilities, and qualifications.
+In this article, we’ll explore the key differences between a real estate agent and a real estate broker, shedding light on their roles, responsibilities, and qualifications.

 Agents must complete pre-licensing education, which typically involves taking courses on real estate principles and practices.